Pink Friday 2: Release

 On June 5, 2023, Minaj initially announced the release date of the album would be October 20.
 On June 29, she officially announced that the album would be titled Pink Friday 2, and that the release date would be pushed back to November 17.
 In September, she debuted an unreleased track from the album titled "Big Difference" during her performance at the 2023 MTV Video Music Awards.
 On October 25, Minaj announced that the album's release date was postponed to her birthday, December 8.

 In November, as part of weekly surprises leading up to the album release, Minaj teased a surprise that she and her fans alike were awaiting for a long time, making her fans trend "#TellUsNicki" number one on Twitter before teasing the surprise any further.
 The following day, it was revealed that she was the cover feature for the December 2023 issue of US Vogue, in which she spoke about recording her new album which "was written from the vantage point of a woman who has gotten so many of the things she dreamed about".
-With that, Minaj became the first rapper on the cover of US Vogue.

-Pink Friday 2 was released on December 8, 2023, through Republic Records, and made available for digital download and streaming as a 22-track album.
+Pink Friday 2 was released on December 8, 2023 through Republic Records, and made available for digital download and streaming as a 22-track album.
 The album was also available in several physical versions, which consisted of four vinyl editions (three retailer-exclusive versions each with different covers) and two CD variants (standard and signed).
 The physical versions only included 10 tracks, which was theorized to be because the remainder were not finished in time for pressing and release.
 On December 14, 2023, an extended edition, titled Gag City Deluxe, was released through Minaj's webstore and made available to streaming platforms a day later.
 On January 13, 2024, another extended version, labeled the Gag City Pluto Edition, was also released.
 In August 2024, Minaj announced a deluxe version of the album, titled Gag City Reloaded, would be released on September 13; she performed music from the deluxe during the second US leg of her Pink Friday 2 World Tour.
 However, on September 15, she announced that she scrapped the deluxe in favor of working on her next album.